Art Gallery of New South Wales: Sydney Modern project

-A competition to expand the gallery as part of the "Sydney Modern" project was won in 2015 by Tokyo architects Kazuyo Sejima + Ryue Nishizawa of SANAA.
+A competition to expand the gallery as part of the 'Sydney Modern' project was won in 2015 by Tokyo architects Kazuyo Sejima and Ryue Nishizawa of SANAA.
 The chosen design, which proposed a large extension to the north, was criticised on architectural as well as public interest grounds.
-Former architect Andersons described it as intrusive, "colliding" with Vernon's sandstone façade and relegating his portico to a ceremonial entrance.
+Former architect Andersons described it as intrusive, 'colliding' with Vernon's sandstone façade and relegating his portico to a ceremonial entrance.
 Former Prime Minister Paul Keating criticised plans to significantly develop the outdoor spaces near the gallery for use as private venues as "about money, not art".
-The Foundation and Friends of the neighbouring Royal Botanic Garden objected to the proposed loss of green space and parkland in the adjacent Domain, requested a review and negotiated with the gallery about site lines, transport, logistics and alignment of built structures.
+The Foundation and Friends of the neighbouring Royal Botanic Garden objected to the proposed loss of green space and parkland in the adjacent Domain, requested a review and negotiated with the gallery about sight lines, transport, logistics and alignment of built structures.

-The extension opened in December 2022, almost doubling the gallery's exhibition space, to 16,000 square metres in total.
-The project cost $344 million in total, of which $244 million came from the NSW government.
+The extension opened on 2 December 2022, almost doubling the gallery's exhibition space, to 16,000 square metres in total.
+The project cost $344 million in total, of which $244 million came from the NSW Government.
 The new spaces displayed a range of contemporary and installation works, with a particular focus on First Nations artwork.
-The new gallery did not adopt the "Sydney Modern" project title as the name of the new building, and at the time of its opening in 2022 a decision had not been made on what the new gallery would be called.
-The new, cascading exhibition spaces featured large windows with views onto Sydney Harbour, and converted a large underground oil bunker into a columned gallery spaced called the Tank.
+The new gallery did not adopt the 'Sydney Modern' project title as the permanent name of the new building, and at the time of its opening in 2022 a decision had not been made on what the new gallery would be called.
+The new, cascading exhibition spaces featured large windows with views onto Sydney Harbour, and converted a large underground oil bunker into a columned gallery spaced called 'The Tank'.
+In April 2024 it was announced the Sydney Modern (north building) would be called an Aboriginal name Naala Badu, meaning 'seeing waters' in the Sydney language.
+The south building is to be named Naala Nura, meaning 'seeing country'.